-Lockdown and social distancing has provided businesses with many challenges this year.
+Lockdown and social distancing have provided businesses with many challenges this year.
 The Penny Nuclear team have turned this challenge into an opportunity to improve the way in which they offer Factory Acceptance Testing.

 With unprecedented numbers of people working from home or under restricted travel, physical travel to witness FAT has been difficult.
 The Penny Nuclear team utilised a high-resolution CCTV system inside the nuclear work area to record, live stream and present the product in use to its customers.